adotagarwal/WatchTower2/README.md

 This doesn't matter for watches on the stand where the signal is strong, but it can make a difference for watches that are further away.

+This is why I recommend two antennas at right angles from each other.

 ### Does the enclosure affect signal strength?

 Plastic enclosures have a negligible effect on signal strength.
 The Watch Tower enclosure printed using generic PLA has maybe 5% or less of an impact on signal strength.
 Again, a few degrees of orientation will have a larger effect than an enclosure.